Current Research Group

 In addition to providing leading students at TAU with financial and institutional support, the annual Research Group helps create a vibrant community of students and scholars from a variety of departments at TAU.
 Through regular seminars, guest lectures and workshops, the research group integrates promising graduate students into a rich network of scholars and students in Israel and worldwide working on different aspects of antisemitism and racism.
 Members of the research group work together on a regular basis in the Roth Institute’s workspace in TAU’s Gilman Building.

-The Roth Institute’s 2019 Research Group is dedicated to the topic of “Jews and the Left: Past, Present, Future.”
-With MA and PhD students from TAU’s departments of History, Jewish History and Literature as well as several post-doctoral fellows, the group is dedicated to investigating the various connections between Jews and political movements and groups on “the Left” in both the past and the present.
+The Roth Institute’s 2020 Research Group is dedicated to the topic of “Jews and the Left: Past, Present, Future.”
+With MA and PhD students from TAU’s departments of History, Jewish History and Cultural Studies as well as a post-doctoral fellow, the group is dedicated to investigating the various connections between Jews and political movements and groups on “the Left” in both the past and the present.

 Sponsored by the Rosa Luxemburg Foundation, Tel Aviv-Berlin, the group meets regularly to discuss key works, host guest seminars and probe the many different connections between Jews and “the Left” over the past hundred and fifty years.